MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

     az ml component create --file ./mslearn-aml-cli/Allfiles/Labs/05/train-decision-tree.yml
     az ml component create --file ./mslearn-aml-cli/Allfiles/Labs/05/train-logistic-regression.yml
     ```

-1. Navigate to the **Components** page in the Azure Machine Learning Studio.
+2. Navigate to the **Components** page in the Azure Machine Learning Studio.
 All created components should show in the list here.

 ## Create a new pipeline with the Designer

 You can reuse the components by creating a pipeline with the Designer.
 You can recreate the same pipeline, or change the algorithm you use to train a model by replacing the component used to train the model.

 1. Navigate to the **Designer** page in the Azure Machine Learning Studio.
-1. Select the **Custom** tab at the top of the page.
+2. Select the **Custom** tab at the top of the page.
-1. Create a new empty pipeline using custom components.
+3. Create a new empty pipeline using custom components.
-3. Rename the pipeline to *Train-Diabetes-Classifier*.
+4. Rename the pipeline to *Train-Diabetes-Classifier*.
-4. Change the default compute target to use the compute instance (*testdev-vm*) you created.
+5. Change the default compute target to use the compute instance you created.
-5. In the left menu, select the **Data** tab.
+6. In the left menu, select the **Data** tab.
-6. Drag and drop the **diabetes-data** component to the canvas.
+7. Drag and drop the **diabetes-data** component to the canvas.
-7. In the left menu, select the **Components** tab.
+8. In the left menu, select the **Component** tab.
-8. Drag and drop the **Remove Empty Rows** component on to the canvas, below the **diabetes-data**.
+9. Drag and drop the **Remove Empty Rows** component on to the canvas, below the **diabetes-data**.
 Connect the output of the data to the input of the new component.
-9. Drag and drop the **Normalize numerical columns** component on to the canvas, below the **Remove empty rows**.
+10. Drag and drop the **Normalize numerical columns** component on to the canvas, below the **Remove empty rows**.
 Connect the output of the previous component to the input of the new component.
-10. Drag and drop the **Train a Decision Tree Classifier Model** component on to the canvas, below the **Remove empty rows**.
+11. Drag and drop the **Train a Decision Tree Classifier Model** component on to the canvas, below the **Normalize numerical columns**.
 Connect the output of the previous component to the input of the new component.
 Your pipeline should look like this:
 ![Decision Tree Pipeline in Designer](media/designer-pipeline-decision.png)
-11. Submit your pipeline.
+12. Submit your pipeline.
 Create a new experiment and name it *diabetes-designer-pipeline*.
 Wait until all components have successfully completed.

+## Update the pipeline with the Designer

 You have now trained the model with a similar pipeline as before (only omitting the calculation of the summary statistics).
 You can change the algorithm you use to train the model by replacing the last component:

-12. Remove the **Train a Decision Tree Classifier Model** component from the pipeline.
+1. Remove the **Train a Decision Tree Classifier Model** component from the pipeline.
-13. Drag and drop the **Train a Logistic Regression Model** component on to the canvas, below the **Remove empty rows**.
+2. Drag and drop the **Train a Logistic Regression Model** component on to the canvas, below the **Remove empty rows**.
 Connect the output of the previous component to the input of the new component.

     The new model training component expects a numeric input, namely the regularization rate.

-14. Select the **Train a Logistic Regression Model** component and enter **1** for the **regularization_rate**.
+3. Select the **Train a Logistic Regression Model** component and enter **1** for the **regularization_rate**.
 Your pipeline should look like this:
 ![Logistic Regression Pipeline in Designer](media/designer-pipeline-regression.png)
-15. Submit the pipeline.
+4. Submit the pipeline.
 Select the existing experiment named *diabetes-designer-pipeline*.
 Once completed, you can review the metrics and compare it with the previous pipeline to see if the model's performance has improved.

 ## Clean up resources